libretro/docs/docs/library/scummvm.md

 - Press the 'Options...' button, then select the 'Paths' tab.

-- Press the 'Theme Path:' button and navigate to the RetroArch 'system' directory.
-Enter the 'scummvm/theme/' folder and press the 'Choose' button.
+- Press the 'Theme Path:' button and navigate to the RetroArch `system` directory.
+Enter the `scummvm/theme/` folder and press the 'Choose' button.

-- Press the 'Extra Path:' button and navigate to the RetroArch 'system' directory.
-Enter the 'scummvm/extra/' folder and press the 'Choose' button.
+- Press the 'Extra Path:' button and navigate to the RetroArch `system` directory.
+Enter the `scummvm/extra/` folder and press the 'Choose' button.

 - Press the 'Apply' button.